8e7an/dotvim/NOTES.md

 `"{character}P` Paste from the register {character} before the cursor

-`"_dd` Delete line but NOT put into a register (not remebered but sent to the "Black hole").
+`"_dd` Delete line but NOT put into a register (not remembered but sent to the "Black hole").

-`"_dG` Delete from current line to the end of the document but NOT put into a register (not remebered but sent to the "Black hole").
+`"_dG` Delete from current line to the end of the document but NOT put into a register (not remembered but sent to the "Black hole").

 `r{character}` Replace {character}

-`R{characters}` Replace the text where the cursor is at with {characters} - Each character you enter will replace the character the cursor is over moving onto the next one - Press <esc> to cancel out of this
+`R{characters}` Replace the text where the cursor is at with {characters} - Each character you enter will replace the character the cursor is over moving onto the next one - Press `<esc>` to cancel out of this

-`J` Join current and next line seperated with a space
+`J` Join current and next line separated with a space

 `~` Change the case of the letter under the cursor (inclusive of the current line)

 `>>` Indent current line by one increment

-`<<` Decrent current line by one increment
+`<<` Decrement current line by one increment

 `{number}>>` Increment current and following {number} (inclusive) lines